jamespilcher/jamespilcher.github.io/blog/md/veganism.md

 I just don't feel emotionally convicted enough to act.
 The thought that I've never heard a convincing case for meat-eating (that applies to me), is quite a big realisation though.

-I am curious if other people think about this kinda thing.